saichandglobal/ssss/.gitlab/issue_templates/demo-issue.md

   When demonstrating the tool, bring up incidents or theoretical scenarios (and firedrills) where this tooling may actually be helpful.
 We can then run through a mock-scenario of troubleshooting with this tool.

-  Potentially indicate scenarios where this tool may NOT be applicable too.
+  Potentially indicate scenarios where this tool may NOT be applicable as well.

   Depending on the power of the tool, make sure you discuss applicable safeguards when using the tool.

 ## Meeting Format